 2. It decreases joint stiffness directly.

-- Any stiffened join and thickened connective tissues should respond in a similar fashion.
+Any stiffened joint and thickened connective tissues should respond in a similar fashion.

 3. It relieves muscle spasms.

-- Muscle spasms have long been observed to be reduced through the use of heat, be they secondary to underlying skeletal, joint, or neuropath logical conditions.
+Muscle spasms have long been observed to be reduced through the use of heat, be they secondary to underlying skeletal, joint, or neuropathic logical conditions.

 5. It increases blood flow.

-- Whole-body hypothermia, with a consequent core temperature elevation, further induces vasodilatation via a hypothalamic-induced decrease in sympathetic tone.
-Vasodilatation is also produced by axonal reflexes and by reflexes that change vasomotor balance.
+Whole-body hypothermia, with a consequent core temperature elevation, further induces vasodilatation via a hypothalamic-induced decrease in sympathetic tone.
+Vasodilatation is also produced by axonal reflexes and reflexes that change the vasomotor balance.

 6. It assists in resolution of inflammatory infiltrates, edema and exudates.

 The increased peripheral circulation provides the transport needed to help evacuate the edema which can help end inflammation, decrease pain and help speed healing.